DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-2-ect-theory.md

 #### Example

-“I think we can get the books handed out much quicker than that, I am going to time us, let’s see how quickly we can do it.”
+“I think we can get the books handed out much quicker than that, I am going to time us, let's see how quickly we can do it.”

 ### Establishing effective routines : Provide pupils with feedback if the routine is not performed correctly.